10 Ways to Promote Your Parks & Recreation Events on Social Media

 #2.
 Use Facebook Livestream

-Consider using videos to promote your events and classes.
+Consider using social media videos to promote your events and classes.
 You could use Facebook Live to stream some live footage from your community classes.
 Whether it's a dance class, art course or a fitness bootcamp, sharing some live footage is a good way for your community to get some insight into what these classes look like and may entice them to try it out for themselves.
 Be strategic when sharing footage - make sure you're documenting something interesting or unusual, so people are more inclined to watch and share it.

 #3.
 Create Branded Hashtags

-When sharing posts about new class offerings or events, make sure you're adding relevant hashtags.
+When sharing social media posts about new class offerings or events, make sure you're adding relevant hashtags.
 This will help members in the community who are not following your account to come across your posts.

-If you're promoting a one-time event, consider making a branded hashtag for the event.
+If you're promoting a one-time recreation event, consider making a branded hashtag for the event.
 When creating one, make sure it's unique, short and memorable.
-Use your branded hashtag on every post about the specific event.
+Use your branded hashtag on every post about the specific parks event.
 Be sure to include it on your registration pages, informing your attendees to 'join the conversation'.

 New York State Parks's branded hashtag for a social contest